samaher21/Yoga-Poses-Deep-learning/README.md

 The datasets we selected are:

-- from Keggel [**Yoga Pose Image classification dataset**](https://www.kaggle.com/shrutisaxena/yoga-pose-image-classification-dataset),the whole dataset.
+- from Kaggel [**Yoga Pose Image classification dataset**](https://www.kaggle.com/shrutisaxena/yoga-pose-image-classification-dataset),the whole dataset.

 - from the website [**New Dataset for Yoga Pose Classification**](https://laurencemoroney.com/2021/08/23/yogapose-dataset.html),200 pictures for each poses.